- Why WorkCast

 - Contact Us

-Their popularity can be attributed greatly to the growth of people commuting to and from work.
+The popularity of podcasts can be attributed greatly to the growth of people commuting to and from work in recent years and the flexibility podcasts offer the modern commuter.

-All that’s needed is a good quality microphone, a piece of audio recording equipment or even just a quality smartphone, sometimes that’s all you need!
+All that’s needed to create an effective podcast is a quality microphone, suitable audio recording equipment, or even just a quality smartphone, as sometimes that’s all you need.

-Releasing them is also simple, with a large range of distribution channels out there (iTunes, SoundCloud, Spotify) there are numerous options for uploading audio content.
+Releasing your podcast into the virtual space is also simple, with a large range of distribution channels available (iTunes, SoundCloud, Spotify), there are various options for uploading and sharing your audio content with audiences.

 Thus, you have a podcast.